EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models: The EvalMORAAL Framework

 We compute the average token log-likelihood difference between moral and non-moral completions across all five adjective pairs.
 The resulting raw difference $\Delta$ is min-max scaled per-model to $[-1,1]$ range to prevent cross-model information leakage:

 where $\min_m$ and $\max_m$ are computed across all country-topic pairs for model $m$ independently.

 \paragraph{(ii) Direct numerical score.} From the CoT completions, we parse the numerical value following "SCORE =", clip to $[-1,1]$, and average across the $k$=5 samples to obtain $s^{\textsc{dir}}$.
 This two‑method approach allows us to compare implicit token‑level preferences with explicit scalar judgments delivered after brief, structured reasoning.
+The bounded SCORE $\in[-1,1]$ directly maps to the WVS 1–10 scale (rescaled) and PEW's ternary responses, enabling fair comparison with survey means.

 \paragraph{LLM-as-Judge} We run a model-as-judge peer review where models evaluate each other’s CoT traces.
 Each model’s traces are judged by the other 19 models (no self-judging).
 Judges see anonymized traces without country/topic labels and return \texttt{VALID}/\texttt{INVALID} with a $\leq$60-word justification.
 Inter-judge reliability is Fleiss’ $\kappa{=}0.67$.
 The peer-agreement rate is $\mathcal{A}_{m}=\frac{\sum_{j\neq m}\sum_{c,t} v_{m\leftarrow j}}{(M-1)\times C\times T}$, i.e., the share of a model’s explanations that peers validate.